chaos-mesh/website/versioned_docs/version-2.7.3/uninstallation.md

 chaos-mesh-playground   chaos-mesh      1               2021-12-01 22:58:18.037052401 +0800 CST deployed        chaos-mesh-2.1.0        2.1.0
 ```

-It means that Chaos Mesh has been installed as a helm release named `chaos-mesh-playground` in namespace `chaos-mesh`.
-So here is the target release to uninstall.
+This means that Chaos Mesh has been installed as a Helm release named `chaos-mesh-playground` in the `chaos-mesh` namespace.
+This is the target release to uninstall.

 ### Step 3: Delete Helm Releases

-After determine the target Helm Release, you could delete the Helm Release by executing:
+After you determine the target Helm release, you can delete it by executing:

 ```shell
 helm uninstall chaos-mesh-playground -n chaos-mesh